 - Ports and Outlets: 8 outlets (AC, USB, DC, car port)

-In my experience, the BLUETTI Portable Power Station AC180 is a fantastic portable option for RVers who need reliable power without sacrificing portability.
+In my experience, the BLUETTI Portable Power Station AC180 is a fantastic portable solar generator option for RVers who need reliable power without sacrificing portability.
 After chatting with fellow RVers about their experiences, I decided to test the AC180 myself, and it really delivered.
 Its fast charging, solid build, and ability to power multiple devices make it a great choice for camping and off-grid trips.

 Capacity Test